 Tourism is a big industry around the world.
 You can’t blame the locals for trying to milk the trade.
 However, try to steer clear of the obvious tourist traps.
 For example, in big cities like Rome, steer clear of the eateries around the major attractions like the Colosseum or St Peter’s Basilica.
-Instead, move a few streets over and look out for a place where they locals hang out.
+Instead, move a few streets over and lookout for a place where the locals hang out.
 They don’t want to pay tourist prices either!

 There are plenty of fun and free things to do in major world cities!
 From museums with free entry to forays to the park or local library, community events and hiking excursions, there are plenty of ways to encounter a new place without spending a fortune.
 Be creative and ask around before you head out.
 You’ll be amazed at the opportunities you find.

 Souvenirs are great, but don’t feel pressured to buy a lot of things while you’re travelling.
 You may want to pick up something small to take back home for your loved ones, but don’t burden yourself with expensive gifts that are hard to transport to boot.
 Instead, why not video call them while you throw a penny into a wishing well in their name, or take a picture of their favourite landmark in the country you’re visiting as a special memento.
 In the end, they want you to enjoy your travels.
 After all, you’re there to make memories!